 Maybe.
 But do you really want to take the chance?
 You don’t want any money issues standing in your way, so here are a few simple things you can do, before you head off, to save money, time and hassle while you’re away.

 Travel sites like Lonely Planet can show you how far you can stretch your budget before you even get on the plane.
 Think accommodation, sightseeing, transport, food… even tipping!
 If you’re after a good night’s sleep without paying top dollar, head to review sites like Tripadvisor or Booking.com to compare the best deals.

 You can save yourself a lot of stress by letting the right people know about your plans.
 Tell your bank about your travel dates for extra security.
 ING customers can easily log their travel plans in the ING app!
 While you’re at it, you can also save money by putting subscriptions or memberships on hold while you’re away.

 Feel like you’re learning a new language when figuring out a currency conversion?
 Try to work out an easy comparison between the currency you’ll need and the Aussie dollar, using a currency converter like OzForex Limited.
 For example, 1,000 Japanese Yen is around $12 Aussie dollars but 1,000 Indonesian Rupiah is around 10 Aussie cents.
 It’s not perfect, but it can help you understand the amount of money you’re about to spend.

 4. Prepare for pesky surprises!

-If you think your savings will only cover the basic expenses of the trip, look into securing a credit card or increasing your limit for emergencies.
-And don’t forget to check the expiry dates on your credit or debit cards and passport to make sure they’ll last until you’re back on home soil.
+If you think your savings will only cover the basic expenses of the trip, then look into getting a credit card or increasing your limit for emergencies.
+Don’t forget to check the expiry dates on your credit or debit cards to make sure they’ll last until you’re back on home soil.